J4n-Nikl4s/-strenda-biocatalysis-refined/Models/Jan-Niklas/specifications/biocatalyst.md

 - __formulation__
   - Type: string
   - Description: Depending on the formulation, the biocatalyst can exist either in a dissolved state within a solvent or as a solid powder.
 It defines the physical state in which the biocatalyst is used.
+An example for a solvent would be a buffer that can be composed out of different salts and is set to a pH, sometimes is also glycerol in the formulation e.g. 50 mM Tris-HCl, 200 mM NaCl, 10% glycerol, pH 8; 20 mM HEPES, 10 mM MgCl2, pH 7.2.
 Additional information regarding the application or formulation in the experiment should be entered in the next subcategory.

 </details>